Herbertkartel/alx-higher_level_programming/0x03-python-data_structures/README.md

-A function that finds the biggest integer of a list
+A function that finds all multiples of 2 in a list